goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

       def __call__(self):
           return "Hello World!"

-Now you can register this view for a particular interface.
-So that it will be available as a browser view for any object which implement this.
+Now you can register this page for a particular interface.
+So that it will be available as a browser page for any object which implement this.
 At this point you can register this for root folder which is implementing ``zope.site.interfaces.IRootFolder`` interface.